 Tarkenton might love equity indexed annuities more than securities because he could not get a license to sell securities.
 That’s just my opinion.
 I could be wrong.

-Lisa Bragança recovers losses for investors all over the country, protects whistleblowers, and defends individuals and businesses in government investigations.
+Lisa Bragança has represented directors and officers as well as Fortune 500 companies in insurance coverage matters.
+She considers potential insurance coverage in recovering losses for investors all over the country, and defending individuals and businesses in government investigations.
 She is a member of the Public Investor Advocacy Bar Association (PIABA) and has helped clients recover millions of dollars in investment losses.
 As a Branch Chief with the SEC Division of Enforcement, Lisa supervised a wide range of investigations of investment fraud.

 You can reach Lisa at (847) 906-3460 or Lisa@SECDefenseAttorney.com.
 You can follow Lisa on Twitter @LisaBraganca.